Rouven-Bender/apprenticeship/README.md

 - Search for Customer or License Key
 - Adjust Number of Seats
 - Create and Deactivate licenses manually
-- Have a counter that shows total reserved seats out of total seats in the OEM License (if the oem license isn't infinite) then just a running counter
-- Check before exporting if the file was manually changed and make a warning
 # The Gameplan
 - Write a Golang server that does these three things:
     - Run the backend for the htmx frontend
     - Run an export of the database and write it to disk (used for the cronjob)
-    - Add an user with its credentials to the login
-- have a bash script (cronjob) that runs a query on the database to set sublicenses as deactivated when they expire and after that query finishes re-export the database state to the config
-(maybe have the query also as part of the 2. subcommand and just have cron run that secound sub command)
 - Use SQLite as the database because this is would be internal software that has barely any concurrent users